 Catherine Spooner specialises in Gothic literature and culture from the 19th century to the present, with a particular emphasis on fashion.
 Her first book, Fashioning Gothic Bodies, examined the relationship between Gothic literature and dress from the French Revolution to Goth subculture.
 This was followed by Contemporary Gothic, an exploration of contemporary uses of Gothic in literature, film, television, fashion, art and consumer culture.
 She has co-edited books on Gothic media and the TV series Twin Peaks, as well as the Routledge Companion to Gothic.
 Her latest book is Post-Millennial Gothic: Comedy, Romance and the Rise of Happy Gothic, which offers a new assessment of contemporary popular Gothic, from Tim Burton to Twilight, in relation to Goth subculture.
-She is co-president of the International Gothic Association.
+She was co-president of the International Gothic Association 2013-2017.